 FIFA suspends executive during ethics probe

-ZURICH (AP) — The fallout from the Mohamed bin Hammam corruption scandal in soccer led to FIFA suspending another leading Asian member of its executive committee on Monday.
+ZURICH (AP) — The fallout from the Mohamed bin Hammam corruption scandal in world football led to FIFA suspending another leading Asian member of its executive committee on Monday.

-Vernon Manilal Fernando of Sri Lanka, a close ally of the disgraced former FIFA presidential candidate, has been banned from any soccer activities for up to 90 days.
+Vernon Manilal Fernando of Sri Lanka, a close ally of the disgraced former FIFA presidential candidate, has been banned from taking part in any football activities for up to 90 days.

 FIFA said this was “to prevent interference with the establishment of the truth” during an ethics investigation.